Alex Goyette

 Alex Goyette (born October 5, 1988) is an American film director, writer, producer, actor, and YouTube personality.
-He is the writer/director of Expelled, a comedy which ranked #1 worldwide on iTunes during its December 2014 release.
+He is the writer/director of Expelled, a comedy which ranked No. 1 worldwide on iTunes during its December 2014 release.
 Goyette studied film at Cal State Northridge, and created his sketch comedy YouTube channel on April 17, 2011.
 The channel's videos have been viewed 13 million times.

 Background

 Goyette was born on October 5, 1988 to a French father and a Japanese mother.
 Goyette lived on Mercer Island, Washington for the majority of his young life.
 Goyette began creating films and videos at the age of eleven, when he first created a parody of Saving Private Ryan.
-At the age of 15 he wrote his first feature film "The Safe" and began shooting it during his sophomore year of high school.
+At the age of 15 he wrote his first feature film "The Safe" and began shooting it during his second year of high school.

 In 2007, Goyette moved to California to pursue his dream and career in filmmaking.
 Goyette attended Orange Coast College before transferring to Cal State Northridge where he studied from 2009 to 2012 and earned his Bachelor of Arts degree in Cinematography and Film/Video Production.